PSuiyi/Time-Planning-Bureau/README.md

 special function:
 - Real-time display of widgets, user-friendly interaction, easy to operate
-- Accurate countdown, accurate to the second, switch units at any time -Beautiful interface, more comfortable to use
+\n- Accurate countdown, accurate to the second, switch units at any time
+\n-Beautiful interface, more comfortable to use